A traumatic brain injury can change your life – or the life of a loved one – forever.

 - Loss of life enjoyment.

-Your lawyer will assemble medical bills, wage statements, and other relevant documents to prove current costs.
+Your Alabama brain injury attorney will assemble medical bills, wage statements, and other relevant documents to prove current costs.

 To project future costs, your lawyer may call on the opinion or testimony of neurologists or other medical experts.

 This is especially important for long-term or permanent disability, as the insurance company is likely to argue that your injuries will not have a long-term effect on your life.

 In the event that a TBI leads to the victim’s death, the victim’s family may be able to pursue a wrongful death action.